Fusionmedstaff

 What does a med-surg nurse do?

-Medical-surgical nurses, or med-surg nurses, are registered nurses (RNs) who specialize in providing care to patients before, during, and after medical procedures, as well as patients recovering from surgery, serious illness, an emergency-department stay, or patients who don’t require specialized care.
-In other words, these nurses care for patients who aren’t well enough to go home but aren’t sick enough to need specialized nursing care.
+Medical-surgical nurses, or med-surg nurses, are registered nurses (RNs) who specialize in providing care to patients before, during, and after medical procedures, as well as patients recovering from surgical procedures, serious illness, an emergency-department stay, or patients who don’t require specialized care.
+In other words, med-surg nurses care for patients who aren’t well enough to go home but aren’t sick enough to need specialized nursing care.

-Providing care to a variety of patients ranging from newborns to the elderly, med-surg RNs assess and monitor vital signs, administer medications, and perform diagnostic tests like imaging studies.
+Providing care to a variety of patient populations ranging from newborns to the elderly, most med-surg nurses spend their days in the med-surg unit assessing and monitoring vital signs, administering medications, and performing diagnostic tests like imaging studies to help improve patient outcomes.

 Medical-surgical nursing responsibilities

 At the forefront of a med-surg RN’s job responsibilities are patient safety and patient care.
-While the specific job duties might vary, medical-surgical nurses typically have the following responsibilities:
+While the specific job duties might vary, medical-surgical nurses typically have the following responsibilities on the med surg floor:

 🩺 Administer medications